caoyixiaozh/caoyixiaozh.github.io/index.md

 I'm pursuing a Master in Finance degree at Massachusetts Institute of Technology 🦫, with a concentration in financial engineering.

 ## Projects & Papers
 As a typical liberal arts student, my academic interests span widely across fields.
-I've studied (mostly introductory level) philosophy, sociology, political science, cognitive science, computer science, and English.
+I've studied (mostly introductory level) philosophy, sociology, political science, cognitive science, computer science, music, and English.

 However, due to limited supply of time ⏰ and excessive demand of sleep 😴 and leisure 🏖️, I've decided to focus on the intersection of statistics, economics, and finance.